 Mice, rats, and other rodents are nature’s experts at gnawing.
 Their sharp incisor teeth give them the tools they need to chomp their way through paper, plastic, cardboard, plywood, electrical insulation, and even many of the less expensive materials used to get rid of them.

 If you are planning to go to war with rodents using glue traps, you will have success.
-However, you will be considerably more successful if you use glue traps together with snap traps.
-Keep reading this review to learn all there is to know about trapping rodents with glue traps.
+However, you will be considerably more successful if you use glue traps together with snap traps for mice or snap traps for rats, depending on your rodent problem.
+However, keep reading this review to learn all there is to know about trapping rodents with glue traps.

 NOTE: Click a link in the “Table of Contents” below to jump straight to any part of the review.